Skip to product information

 Hymn of Death

-I stand on the edge of darkness,
+I stand at the edge of darkness,

 reaching for the last glow of the moon’s light.